Projective plane graphs and 3-rigidity: Contraction moves and (3,6)-sparsity.

 A contraction move $G \to G'$ on a contractible $FF$ edge $e$ of a surface graph preserves the Maxwell count but need not preserve $(3,6)$-tightness.
 We now examine this more closely in the case of a surface graph for the real projective plane $\P$.

 Suppose that $G_1\subseteq G$ and that both $G_1$ and $G$ are in $\fP_1$.
 If $e$ is a contractible $FF$ edge of $G$ which lies on the boundary graph of $G_1$ then, since $G_1$ contains only one of the facial 3-cycles incident to $e$, the contraction $G\to G'$ for $e$ gives a contraction $G'$ which is not $(3,6)$-sparse, since $f(G_1')=5$.
-We shall show that the failure of any contraction to preserve $(3,6)$-sparsity is due to such a subgraph obstacle.
+We shall show in Lemmas \ref{l:obstacle1}, \ref{l:obstacle2} that the failure of an edge contraction to preserve $(3,6)$-sparsity is due to such subgraph obstacles.

-The following general lemma, which we refer to as the filling in lemma, is useful for the identification of maximal $(3,6)$-tight subgraphs with specific properties.
-See also \cite{cru-kit-pow-2}.
-In particular this lemma plays a role in the identification of an obstacle subgraph.
+The following lemma, which we refer to as the filling in lemma, was obtained for the torus in Lemma 4.3 of \cite{cru-kit-pow-2}, and an earlier variant for block and hole graphs is Lemma 26 of \cite{cru-kit-pow-1}.

-\begin{lemma} Let $G\in \fP_1$ and let $H$ be an embedded triangulated disc graph in G.
+\begin{lemma} Let $G_*$ be the underlying graph of a $(3,6)$-tight surface graph $G$ for $\P$ and let $H$ be the graph of an embedded triangulated disc graph in $G$ with boundary graph $\partial H$.

-(i) If $K$ is a $(3,6)$-tight subgraph of $G$ with $K\cap H = \partial H$ then $\partial H$ is a $3$-cycle graph.
+(i) If $K$ is a $(3,6)$-tight subgraph of $G_*$ with $K\cap H = \partial H$ then $\partial H$ is a $3$-cycle graph.

-(ii) If $K$ is a $(3,6)$-sparse subgraph of $G$ with $f(K)=7$ and $K\cap H = \partial H$ then $\partial H$ is either a $3$-cycle or $4$-cycle graph.
+(ii) If $K$ is a $(3,6)$-sparse subgraph of $G_*$ with $f(K)=7$ and $K\cap H = \partial H$ then $\partial H$ is either a $3$-cycle or $4$-cycle graph.

 \end{lemma}